-EETT participates in the PT FM22 in the last seven years, together with officials from the Spectrum Monitoring Department and the Regional Office in

-Thessaloniki.
-Participation in these meetings allow for exchange of experiences, views and concerns among officials of European Regulators on issues of common interest.
+EETT participates in the PT FM22 in the last seven years, together with officials from the Spectrum Monitoring Department and the Regional Office in exchange of experiences, views and concerns among officials of European Regulators on issues of common interest.
 In April and October 2011, the twice-yearly meetings of PT FM22 took place in Montreaux, Switzerland and in Split, Croatia respectively.
 In these two meetings, subjects on spectrum monitoring were discussed, the most important being: